Danizoar/IA-FSR-Image-Upscale/README.md

 # FSR Image Upscaler
-GUI for AMD's FSR upscaler.
+GUI for FidelityFX-CLI what upscales images with AMD's FidelityFX Super Resolution (FSR) and Contrast Adaptive Sharpening (CAS) technologies.
 This is a fork of [SoyKhaler's](https://github.com/soykhaler) [IA-FSR-Image-Upscale](https://github.com/soykhaler/IA-FSR-Image-Upscale) what introduces more features.
 - Upscale images in batches (upscales the all images in the folder) [ ]
 - Customizable sizing and sharpening [ ]